zicklag/sucre/README.md

 Fair warning, I may not finish this, or even get anywhere with it.
 It's just a random side project.

 [HVM]: https://github.com/HigherOrderCO/HVM

+## What's the Name?

+"Sucre" is French for "sugar".
+I was trying to come up with an acronym like Symmetric Interaction Combinator Runtime ( SICR ), but I didn't like SICR, since I couldn't figure out how to pronounce it.
+So I just went with Sucre, which was close, but doesn't have a good acronym and ends up just being a name.
+It looks like there's nothing major named Sucre on GitHub yet. 😃